LightSaver Portable Solar Charger

 Roll the thin film panel solar side out.
 If you roll it the other direction it can damage the performance of your LightSaver.

 A small amount of water on the LightSaver is not a problem, but allowing significant water inside the unit may corrode components.
 Saltwater is particularly corrosive and should be kept out of the device.

-Take your LightSaver into a dry environment and allow to air dry for 48 hours so there is no moisture remaining.
+Wipe off as much water as possible and take your LightSaver into a dry environment and allow to air dry for 48 hours so there is no moisture remaining.